 Patients often report relief of symptoms such as hot flashes, mood swings, vaginal dryness, and decreased sex drive after starting BHRT, sometimes noticing improvements within a few weeks.
 The ability to adjust doses precisely helps in managing symptoms effectively while minimizing possible side effects.

-While BHRT is not without risks and requires careful medical supervision, its personalized nature and potential for fewer side effects make it an appealing option for many seeking hormonal therapy to relieve symptoms associated with menopause or hormonal decline.
+BHRT is not without risks and requires careful medical supervision, but its personalized nature and potential for fewer side effects make it an appealing option for many seeking hormonal therapy to relieve symptoms associated with menopause or hormonal decline.

 Frequently Asked Questions (FAQ) About BHRT vs HRT

-What is the Difference Between BHRT and Conventional HRT
+What is the difference between BHRT and conventional HRT?

 Bioidentical Hormone Replacement Therapy (BHRT) uses hormones that are chemically identical to those naturally produced by the human body, typically derived from plant sources and often customized by compounding pharmacies.
 Conventional Hormone Replacement Therapy (HRT) generally uses synthetic hormones or hormones derived from animal sources, such as pregnant mare’s urine, in standardized doses approved by the FDA.